- Beijing has laid claim to most of the South China Sea

 "In matters of territory, our attitude is firm.
 We won't give an inch," Fang said after meeting U.S. Joint Chiefs of Staff Chairman Gen. Martin Dempsey.

-Relations between China and Vietnam soured earlier this month, when the Chinese platform began drilling for oil near the Paracel Islands, which are claimed by both countries.
+Relations between China and Vietnam soured this month when the Chinese platform began drilling for oil near the Paracel Islands, which are claimed by both countries.

 At the time, the U.S. State Department called the move "provocative," saying it "raises tensions."